WPManageNinja/wpsocialninja-docs/guide/social-reviews/trustpilot-configuration.md

 First, log in to your WordPress dashboard.

 In the main menu on the left-hand side, find the **WP Social Ninja** icon.
-Click on it, and then select the **Platforms**.
+Click on it, and then select the [Platforms](../getting-started/all-platforms-of-wp-social-ninja).
 This is your main "control center" for connecting all your social media and review accounts.

 ### Step 2: Open the Trustpilot Settings